 Entrepreneurship becomes an important issue in the economic sector anywhere, including in Indonesia.
-Both entrepreneurship and intrapreneurship (entrepreneurship values implemented insidea corporation) becomes increasingly important in a dynamic environment.
+Both entrepreneurship and intrapreneurship (entrepreneurship values implemented inside a corporation) become increasingly important in a dynamic environment.

-ITB needs to develop the entrepreneurship studies, especially in the field of technology and how to use it to provide maximum benefit for the company.
-Learning that there is a need for the development of entrepreneurship in Indonesia, SBM-ITB has made a group of expertise in the specific program of study that explore the field of entrepreneurship, which in this case is associated with the management of technology.
+Learning that there is a need for the development of entrepreneurship in Indonesia, SBM-ITB has made a group of experts in the specific program of study that explore the field of entrepreneurship, which in this case is associated with the management of technology.

 Therefore, to develop researches in the entrepreneurship field, it is necessary to develop international networks for research in order to share the insights of entrepreneurship and research methodology as well as being an ambassador of information about the state of entrepreneurship in Indonesia.